AdConDev/my-learning-notes/RED2000/AdConDev_Logs.md

 - I keep reviewing the overall architecture since I didn't realize how different protocols were from each other.
 So, the same print command can work, but what about CutLabel, since ESCPOS don't have a direct equivalent?

 ## 18/08/2025 - 22/08/2025
-- I was pretty stucked with a refactoring, i have to separate each module type(ESCPOS, Zpl, etc.).
-I still looking for  faster and easier way to migrate to a new architecture.
+- I was pretty stuck with a refactor; I need to separate each module type (ESCPOS, ZPL, etc.).
+I'm still looking for a faster, easier way to migrate to the new architecture.
 - Implemented better barcode support.
-- Learned about channels and goroutines in Go.
+- Learned more about channels and goroutines in Go.

-- I did research a checked some options and the last decition is to make each protocol module a separate go package, but all in one.
-Protocols behave very differently, so this approach should help in managing their specificities.
-All of them will be contained within the same repository.
-Finally, the idea is to create a registry that can handle many printers abstracting the idea of a Point-of-Sale (POS) system.
+- I researched and evaluated several options; the final decision is to make each protocol module a separate Go package, but keep them all in the same repository.
+Protocols behave very differently, so this approach should help manage their specificities.
+The plan is to create a registry to handle multiple printers and abstract the Point-of-Sale (POS) concept.

-- Set up pull request and issues in pos-printer repository.
-All is about the new architecture.
+- Set up pull requests and issues in the pos-printer repository; these track the new architecture work.
 - I should generate the necessary documentation for each protocol module.
-- I need to dump the tasks from my diary to backlog items in the github project.
-It easy to get lost on what is missing.
+- I need to move diary tasks into backlog items in the GitHub project — it's easy to lose track of what's missing.
-- I need to check how is github used for project management in a production environment.
+- I need to review how GitHub is used for project management in production.

-- About the new architecture i have started with the ESCPOS basic commands for text and formatting.
-Those commands only return byte slices and they are concerned to validate input to printers.
-In the second layer, I plan to implement more complex logic, such autoformatting to active charset corresponding to the Cope Page in printer.
-Also, better error handling with specific error types.
+- Regarding the new architecture, I started with ESCPOS basic commands for text and formatting.
+These commands return byte slices and focus on validating input for printers.
+In a second layer I plan to implement more complex logic: auto-formatting to the active charset corresponding to the printer code page, and improved error handling with specific error types.

+- Learning about stack, heap and garbage collection in Golang.
+Also migrating to Go 1.25.
+- The new architecture is going well, for now i have visualized that i need 2 version of ESCPOS, Standard and Page Mode, which could be handled by the same codebase with different configurations.
+Page Mode commands will be ignored for now.
+- Basic commands done:
+  - Printing

 ## Extra Notes
 - [Video](https://youtu.be/bi5UxoEVX_E?si=HKV8f-eU13nYogV1) acerca del boot de Puppy Linux.
 Sirve hasta el minuto 3:45.
 - Tutorial a formatear: [Enlace al tutorial](https://www.geekstogo.com/forum/topic/274691-use-puppy-linux-live-cd-to-recover-your-data/)
 - Books to Look for:
   - The Art of Concurrency, O'Reilly.
-- Words I heard today: Odoo, Endpoint, Business Logic, Kiosko, MVP, VPS, Hash/MD5/SHA256, clientes pesados, criptografía, paginación, Trello, contratos de datos y joins en db.
+- Words I heard today: Odoo, Endpoint, Business Logic, Kiosko, MVP, VPS, Hash/MD5/SHA256, clientes pesados, criptografía, paginación, Trello, procesamiento en db de prod, deslindarse inmediatamente, DNS, VMS, Podman y Containers, Exponential Backoff.